pbg2302/ddcloudtrail/README.md

 # NOTE:
 Please have your aws profile configured locally on the host.
 IAC make use of the profile creds for resources creation.

+To notify the customer using the alarms it uses an already created sns topic which is passed on the to variable `dd_alarm_actions` and `dd_ok_actions` for notifucation.

 As the IAc is using lots of varibles, it is more convenient to to specify their values in a variable definitions file and then specify that file on the command line.
 In this case
 I have used the file name as `dev.tfvars`.